Payload generation

 console.log(stamp.reference); // "TCR-XXXX"Payload structure

-The binary payload follows a structured wire format.
+The payload follows an internal structured format.
 Developers generally don't need to parse this directly — the verification API handles decode and validation.
-For those building custom scanners, the high-level structure is:

 Next steps